-Eating healthy has benefits that can help individuals ages 60 and up.
+Eating healthy has benefits that can help people ages 60 and up.

 As we age, healthy eating can make a difference in our health, help to improve how we feel, and encourage a sense of well-being.

-- Get enough protein throughout your day to maintain muscle mass.
+- Get enough protein during your day to maintain muscle mass.

 - Focus on the nutrients you need, including potassium, calcium, vitamin D, dietary fiber, and vitamin B12.

 - With age, you may lose some of your sense of thirst.
 Drink water often.
 Low- or fat-free milk, including lactose-free options or fortified soy beverage and 100% juice can also help you stay hydrated.
 Limit beverages that have lots of added sugars or salt.

 - Maintain a healthy weight or prevent additional weight gain by following a healthy dietary pattern and adopting an active lifestyle.